 After all, extreme diets are often preached by Instagram influencers, keto experts, and just about any other weight loss guru so of course dieters may be weary of proceeding.
-But don’t worry, because we’ll break down every part of a 1000 calorie deficit diet such as if it’s safe, potential risks, how quick results can be seen and how to overcome plateaus despite being in a massive deficit.
+But don’t worry, because we’ll break down every aspect of a diet with a 1000-calorie shortfall, including its safety, potential risks, how quickly results can be seen, and how to overcome plateaus despite the significant reduction.

 Firstly, it’s important to remember that a 1k calorie deficit does not equal starvation.
 According to the FDA’s Dietary Guidelines for Americans, the average adult man should consume 2,400-3,200 calories each day and the average adult woman should consume 1,800-2,400 each day (depending on age and activity level).

-Of course, the average American usually overshoots that number, consuming about 3,600 calories each day.1 Therefore, most people can safely be in a 1,000-calorie deficit as they try to lose weight.
+Of course, the average American usually overshoots that number, consuming about 3,600 calories each day.2 Therefore, most people can safely be in a 1,000-calorie deficit as they try to lose weight.

 A 1,000 calorie deficit can result in quick weight loss (and all the compliments that come with it).
 These results can be very exciting and inspiring, but it’s important to remember that this diet is not without its risks.
 After all, the body gets accustomed to the nutrients it receives on a regular basis, and a dramatic decrease is bound to have some side effects.

-Some of the common risks of a 1000 calorie deficit include dizziness, fatigue, headaches, and (obviously) hunger.
+Some common risks of a 1000-calorie reduction include dizziness, fatigue, headaches, and (obviously) hunger.
 Eating an extremely low-calorie diet for too long can also lead to issues like gallstones.
 This happens when the liver releases extra cholesterol into the bile stored in your gallbladder, which can later harden into stones and become very painful.

 Is a 1000 Calorie Deficit Too Much of a Deficit?